 Exploring a cosmopolitan city is probably the last thing you’d expect – or even want – to do when you’re planning a safari tour.
 But, the unexpected is the only guarantee while overlanding in Kenya and that’s what makes it so exciting.
 Since the vast majority of East African safaris start or end in Nairobi, a pitstop in this bustling city is almost inevitable.
 So buckle up and prepare yourself for a cosmopolitan adventure like no other.

-While many travelers are familiar with the capital’s nickname: ‘Nairobbery’, the city actually gets its name from the Maasai phrase “Enkare Nyarobe”, which means “a place of cool waters”.
+While many travellers are familiar with the capital’s nickname: ‘Nairobbery’, the city actually gets its name from the Maasai phrase “Enkare Nyarobe”, which means “a place of cool waters”.
 And, like any good watering hole, this thriving metropolis is home to a melting pot of diversity.
-Locals, tourists, and expats alike bustle their way around Kenya’s beating heart.
+Locals, tourists, and ex-pats alike bustle their way around Kenya’s beating heart.

 But be warned, the city can get overwhelming and, if you’re not ready, you can easily be swept up in the bustle and miss out.
-So, to help prepare you for the mind boggling trip you’re about to have, here are a few of our favorite places in Nairobi plus a few tips on how to navigate this city like a pro.
+So, to help prepare you for the mind-boggling trip you’re about to have, here are a few of our favourite places in Nairobi plus a few tips on how to navigate this city like a pro.

 Our favourite things to do in Nairobi

 1. Practice your game viewing at the Nairobi National Park